JMlisp/genera/Genera-8.3-setup-v1.0.md

 You can use a higher-capacity Vendor-provided SCSI disk to replace the small 1GB disk usually installed on Symbolics NXP1000 and XL machines on delivery.

-Be however aware, that because a word on Ivory based Symbolics machines uses 40 bits, i.e for each 32-bit word there are 8 additional tag bits, only specific SCSI disks with a variable sector size can be low-level formatted for use on NXP1000 and XL machines, as for example the 9.1GB Seagate ST39173N SCSI disk.
+Be however aware, that because a word on Ivory Symbolics machines uses 40 bits, i.e for each 32-bit word there are 8 additional tag bits, only specific SCSI disks with a variable sector size can be low-level formatted for use on NXP1000 and XL machines, as for example the 9.1GB Seagate ST39173N SCSI disk.
 The default sector size for formatting such a SCSI disk is 1280 Bytes per sector.
-That is, each sector on a SCSI disk for Ivory based machines comprises 256 40-bit words.
+That is, each sector on a SCSI disk for Ivory machines comprises 256 40-bit words.

 To proceed with the installation of a virgin SCSI disk onto an iMACH workstation these are the steps you might take.
 However, take into account that the convention for mapping SCSI addresses to FEP unit numbers is that the FEP unit number, but only for Symbolics XL machines, is 7 greater than the SCSI address, with the first SCSI disk of a machine having the SCSI address 0.